zng-ui/zng/crates/cargo-zng/README.md

           Print version
 ```

-Zng project generator is very simple, it does not use any template engine, just Rust's string replace in UTF-8 text files only.
+The Zng project generator is very simple, it does not use any template engine, just Rust's string replace in UTF-8 text files only.
-The replacement keys are compilable, so template designers can build/check their template like a normal Rust project.
+The replacement keys are valid crate/type names, so template designers can build/check their template like a normal Rust project.

 Template keys encode the format they provide, these are the current supported key cases: